Last Review: Sep-15-2008

 WARNING:

 While this file replacement may work in a similar way on other platforms too, you could encounter trouble with the implementation.
 While the code for the msgfont property will run as is, the one for the showhidden property is os-dependent (For Windows the use of an additional module is needed).
 Moreover on Windows 2000 and ActiveState Perl v5.8.8, Perl/Tk version 804.027 for example, you can run a program with a changed FBox.pm module as long, as you use legacy calls with getOpenFile resp. getSaveFile.
 If you incorporate the new properties in the method call you'll end up with a 'bad option' error.
 There seems to be a controlling mechanism concerning the options which I didn't yet understand, maybe the option database is the right suspect...
-Unfortunately this is a rather tricky thing, and since I am barely using Windows this will take it's time...
+Unfortunately this is a rather tricky thing, and since I am not using Windows...

 AjvG is programmer of